 - Put essential or frequently needed items towards the front.
-I know you do not want to have to burrow through a mountain of items for that one thing that you need.
+I know you do not want to burrow through a mountain of items for that one thing you need.

 - Create a working path to the back.
 This is along the same vein as the previous tip.
 If you find that you really need that tire pressure gauge today, it’s best to have a way to it without causing an infrastructure collapse.

 - Install simple shelving racks in your unit to utilize every square inch.
 It’s up to you how intense you want them to be, but if you’re putting your entire weight room equipment on those babies, you want to ensure they can bear the load.